MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

     return STATUS_SUCCESS;
 }
 ```

-On the way [back to high power](../wdf/power-up-sequence-for-a-function-or-filter-driver.md), the driver normally disables the previously programmed protocol power offloads and wake patterns in the corresponding [*EvtDeviceDisarmWakeFromSx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_sx) and [*EvtDeviceDisarmWakeFromS0*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_s0) callbacks.
+On the way [back to high power](../wdf/power-up-sequence-for-a-function-or-filter-driver.md) the driver normally disables the previously programmed protocol power offloads and wake patterns in the corresponding [*EvtDeviceDisarmWakeFromSx*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_sx) and [*EvtDeviceDisarmWakeFromS0*](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_disarm_wake_from_s0) callbacks.

 ## Power management scenarios for Modern Standby system

 > [!IMPORTANT]
 > For Modern Standby platform, the networking device driver must:

-> *  Call [**WdfDeviceInitSetPnpPowerEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpnppowereventcallbacks) to register power callbacks.
+> - Call [**WdfDeviceInitSetPnpPowerEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpnppowereventcallbacks) to register power callbacks.
-> * Call [**WdfDeviceAssignS0IdleSettings**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceassigns0idlesettings) to support device idling when the system is in its working (S0) state.
+> - Call [**WdfDeviceAssignS0IdleSettings**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceassigns0idlesettings) to support device idling when the system is in its working (S0) state.
-> * Call [**WdfDeviceInitSetPowerPolicyEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks) to register wake-up callbacks.
+> - Call [**WdfDeviceInitSetPowerPolicyEventCallbacks**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks) to register wake-up callbacks.
-> * Support [Low power protocol offload capabilities](#low-power-protocol-offload-capabilities) that are appropriate for the device type.
+> - Support [Low power protocol offload capabilities](#low-power-protocol-offload-capabilities) that are appropriate for the device type.
-> * Support [Wake-up capabilities](#wake-up-capabilities) that are appropriate for the device type.
+> - Support [Wake-up capabilities](#wake-up-capabilities) that are appropriate for the device type.
 >
-> Please refer to media specific documentation and WHCP for the complete Modern Standby requirements for your device type.
+> Please refer to media-specific documentation and WHCP for the complete Modern Standby requirements for your device type.

-The OS is responsible for networking devices' power policy decisions.
-For example, the OS controls when a device must go to Dx and what kinds of network events the device should wake on.
+The OS is responsible for networking device's power policy decisions.
+For example, the OS controls when a device must go to Dx and what types of network events the device should wake on.
 The device driver's responsibility is to reliably execute the power transition sequence when requested by the OS, and then correctly program their hardware for the wake condition set by the OS.

 The OS makes power policy decisions based on a broad set of factors, including system-wide power policies and user choices.
 The following are some common power policies used for networking devices on a Modern Standby system:

 > [!WARNING]
-> These power policies might change between releases as the OS evolves.
-They are listed here just for illustration.
+> These power policies relate to prereleased product which may be substantially modified before commercially released or between releases as the OS evolves.
+Microsoft makes no warranties, express or implied, with respect to the information provided.
+Please refer to media-specific documentation and the Windows Hardware Compatibility Program (WHCP) for more information about a specific device type.

-* When the PC screen is on and the networking device has been idling, the OS asks the device to go to Dx and arms it for PacketFilter and MediaChange wake.
+- When the PC screen is on and the networking device has been idling, the OS asks the device to go to Dx and arms it for PacketFilter and MediaChange wake.

-* When the PC enters Modern Standby and the networking device has been idling, the OS asks the NIC go to Dx and arms it for Bitmap, MediaChange and Magic Packet wake.
+- When the PC enters Modern Standby and the networking device has been idling, the OS asks the NIC go to Dx and arms it for Bitmap, MediaChange and Magic Packet wake.

-* When the PC goes to Hibernation, the OS asks the NIC to go to Dx and arms it for Magic Packet wake.
+- When the PC goes to Hibernation, the OS asks the NIC to go to Dx and arms it for Magic Packet wake.